 Apps on smartphones and tablets are not just for entertainment.
 They provide medical professionals with a powerful tool to engage clients, discuss interesting cases, and perform medical calculations.
-If you are looking for the best medical apps UK general practitioners rely on daily, this guide is for you.
+If you are looking for the best apps for general practitioners, this guide is for you.

 We have compiled seven must-have clinical tools covering various aspects of patient care.
 Whether you want to improve patient engagement, simplify tasks, or keep up-to-date with the newest medical developments, there is probably an app for that.